longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 SPDK implements a JSON-RPC 2.0 server to allow external management tools to dynamically configure SPDK components ([documentation](https://spdk.io/doc/jsonrpc.html)).

 What we aim is to create an external orchestrator that, with JSON-RPC calls towards multiple instances of `spdk_tgt` app running in different machines, could manage the durability and reliability of data.
 Actually, not all needed functionalities to do that are already available in SPDK, so some new JSON-RPC commands will be developed over SPDK.
-The name of such an orchestrator could be `longhorn-spdk-agent`, taking as example [Storage Management Agent](https://spdk.io/doc/sma.html) that has some similar functionalities, but `longhorn-spdk-engine` is a best fit to make better understand its continuity with actual `longhorn-engine`.
+This orchestrator is implemented in longhorn manager pods and will use a new process, called `longhorn-spdk-engine` in continuity with actual `longhorn-engine`, to talk with `spdk_tgt`.

 * The main purpose of `longhorn-spdk-engine` is to create and export via NVMe-oF logical volumes from multiple replica nodes (one of them likely local), attach to these volumes on a controller node, use resulting bdevs to create a RAID1 bdev and exporting it via NVMe-oF locally.
 At this point NVMe Kernel module can be used to connect to this NVMe-oF subsystem and so to create a block device `/dev/nvmeXnY` to be used by the Longhorn CSI driver.
 In this way we will have multiple replica of the same data written on this block device.
 * Below a diagram that shows the control plane of the proposal ![SPDK New Architecture](./image/spdk-control-plane.png)
 * In release 23.01, support for ublk will be added in SPDK: with this functionality we can directly create a block device without using the NVMe layer on Linux kernel versions >6.0.
 This will be a quite big enhancement over using NVMe-oF locally.

 The `longhorn-spdk-engine` will be responsible to make all others control operations, like for example creating snapshots over all replicas of the same volume.
-Other functionalities orchestrated by the engine will be the remote rebuild, a complete rebuild of the entire snapshot stack of a volume needed to add or repair a replica, the backup and restore, export/import of a SPDK logical volumes to/from sparse files stored on an external storage system via S3.
+Other functionalities orchestrated through the engine will be the remote rebuild, a complete rebuild of the entire snapshot stack of a volume needed to add or repair a replica, the backup and restore, export/import of a SPDK logical volumes to/from sparse files stored on an external storage system via S3.

-The `longhorn-spdk-engine` will be developed in Go so maybe we can reuse some code from `instance-manager` and from `longhorn-engine`, for example gRPC handling to receive control commands and error handling during snapshot/backup/restore operations.
+The `longhorn-spdk-engine` will be developed in Go so maybe we can reuse some code from `longhorn-engine`, for example gRPC handling to receive control commands and error handling during snapshot/backup/restore operations.

 What about the data plane, below a comparison between actual architecture and new design: